Tōbu Utsunomiya Line

-The Tōbu Utsunomiya Line (東武宇都宮線, Tōbu Utsunomiya-sen) is a 24.3 km railway line in Tochigi Prefecture, Japan, owned and operated by the private railway operator Tobu Railway.
+The Utsunomiya Line (宇都宮線, Utsunomiya-sen) is a 24.3 km railway line in Tochigi Prefecture, Japan, owned and operated by the private railway operator Tobu Railway.
 It connects Shin-Tochigi Station in Tochigi with Tobu Utsunomiya Station in Utsunomiya.

 Shin-Tochigi Station offers connections to the Tōbu Nikkō Line and the Tobu Main Line network.

 Stations

 All stations are in Tochigi Prefecture.